n1215/jugoya/README.md

 $builder = \N1215\Jugoya\Jugoya::fromContainer($container);

 // 3. build an http application
+/**
+ * You can use one of
+ *   * an instance of PSR-15 DelegateInterface
+ *   * a callable having the same signature with PSR-15 DelegateInterface
+ *   * a string identifier of a PSR-15 DelegateInterface instance in the PSR-11 Container *
-/** @var DelegateInterface|callable|string $coreDelegate */
+ * @var DelegateInterface|callable|string $coreDelegate
+ *
+ */
 $coreDelegate = new YourApplication();

 /** @var HttpApplication|DelegateInterface $app */
 $app = $builder->build($coreDelegate, [

+        // You can use instances of PSR-15 MiddlewareInterface new YourMiddleware(),

-        // a callable having the same signature with PSR-15 MiddlewareInterface function(ServerRequestInterface $request, DelegateInterface $delegate) {
+        // or callables having the same signature with PSR-15 MiddlewareInterface function(ServerRequestInterface $request, DelegateInterface $delegate) {
             // do stuff
             $response = $delegate->process($request);